Igazine/digigun.virt.hx/README.md

 ## 🎯 Project Vision

-Digigun aims to provide a unified, type-safe interface for virtual machine control across multiple hypervisors.
+Digigun.virt.hx aims to provide a unified, type-safe interface for virtual machine control across multiple hypervisors.
 By leveraging Haxe's cross-platform compilation and FFI capabilities, it enables developers to write virtualization logic once and compile to multiple targets.

 **Current Focus:** VirtualBox support with a complete, production-ready API.